Linuxbrew/brew/docs/Manpage.md

     If `--env=std` is passed, use the standard `PATH` instead of superenv's.

-  * `shellenv`:
-    Prints export statements - run them in a shell and this installation of Homebrew will be included into your PATH, MANPATH, and INFOPATH.

-    HOMEBREW_PREFIX, HOMEBREW_CELLAR and HOMEBREW_REPOSITORY are also exported
-    to save multiple queries of those variables.

-    Consider adding evaluating the output in your dotfiles (e.g. `~/.profile`) with `eval $(brew shellenv)`

   * `style` [`--fix`] [`--display-cop-names`] [`--only-cops=``cops`|`--except-cops=``cops`] [`files`|`taps`|`formulae`]:
     Check formulae or files for conformance to Homebrew style guidelines.